Published at 2019, January 23th

 It’s only 5 steps… it’s a short walk, right?

-- Creating laws and policies that ensure forests are kept protected and restored;
+2 – Protecting forested areas by creating laws and policies that ensure forests are kept protected and restored and betting on land practices such as wildfire corridors;

 Image credits to deforestation orangutan on Shutterstock and stop deforestation on Shutterstock, consume share on Shutterstock, vegetable production on Shutterstock and smartphone environment on Shutterstock